 A male indwelling urethral catheter, also known as a Foley catheter for men, is a closed, sterile system catheter inserted into the urethra to allow the bladder to drain.
 The indwelling catheter for men is 16 inches long and is available in French sizes 10Fr-28Fr.
 Considered to be a unisex catheter, the indwelling urethral catheter is used by women and men with urinary incontinence, caused by obstruction (blockage in the urethra) or urinary retention (incomplete bladder emptying), who are unable to be treated through other methods like sterile intermittent catheterization, medication, or surgery.

 Indwelling catheters are also used in sick people when the incontinence interferes with the monitoring of urinary output, in severely impaired or terminally ill men for whom moving is painful, and men with skin irritation or pressure ulcers caused by incontinence.
 Indwelling urethral catheters are also used when a man is homebound, lives alone, and does not have a family member or a caregiver who is available to help.
 Indwelling catheters need to be replaced at least every four weeks.

 Indwelling catheters come in both hydrophilic and antibacterial varieties.
 Indwelling catheters are usually attached to urinary catheter bags, overnight bags, or urinary leg bags.
 An overnight bag is attached to a long tube that is hung over the side of your bed below the level of your catheter so that the urine may flow more easily.

-Some indwelling catheters come with a coudé or curved tip that makes it easier for men to thread the catheter past the prostate.
+Some indwelling catheters come with a coudé or curved tip that makes it easier to thread the catheter past the male prostate.

 French Catheter Scale Chart